Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Freed: 66 hours monthly (11% of working time)

 That’s not a cost.
-That’s an investment in higher-leverage work.
+It’s an investment in higher-leverage work.

 Three issues kill the protocol even when founders identify the right clients to cut.